 What are Python Literals?

-In Python, literals refer to the data that is specified in a variable or constant.
-So, literal basically corresponds to a short and easy way to specify a value.
+In Python, literals refer to the data specified in a variable or constant.
+So, literal corresponds to a short and easy way to specify a value.
 There are various types of literals in Python, such as string literal, integer literal, long integer literal, float, etc. When a literal is evaluated, an object of the given type is yielded.
 The value can be approximated as needed.
-Literals in almost all cases correspond to data types that are immutable.
+Literals, in almost all cases, correspond to immutable data types.
 As a result of this, an object’s identity becomes less important when compared to its value.

 Types of Python Literals